EthanLynam/arrythmia_detector_cnn/README.md

 ## Usage

-- **Preprocess**: Takes raw ECG data from MIT-BIH, transforms it into 128x128 grayscale images of each heartbeat.
+- **preprocessing**: Takes raw ECG data from MIT-BIH, transforms it into 128x128 grayscale images of each heartbeat.
 Four augmented images created for each arrythmia due to lack of arrythmia data.
-- **CNN Model**: Classifies ECG signals to identify abnormalities.
+- **CNN**: Classifies ECG signals to identify abnormalities.
-- **Arduino Client**: Sends ECG data to the WebSocket server.
+- **arduino_client**: Sends ECG data to the WebSocket server.
-- **WebSocket Server**: Receives real-time ECG data, performs denoising and baseline wander reduction, creates temporary images for CNN classification and user notification.
+- **websocket_server**: Receives real-time ECG data, performs denoising and baseline wander reduction, creates temporary images for CNN classification and user notification.